 Meshtastic vs MeshCore feature parity

-See also CONTRIBUTING.md (dual-protocol architecture).
+See also CONTRIBUTING.md (multi-protocol architecture).

 Capability flags